CarlRaymond/jquery.link-decorators/README.md

 Fetch the metadata corresponding to a link (file size, MIME type, etc.) and invoke a callback with the information.
 Typically the callback will add some markup that includes the metadata.
 The context (value of the `this` keyword) for the callback is the link element.
+The metadata is obtained by issuing a `HEAD` request, and includes the following properties:
+* `ext`: The file extension
+* `EXT`: The file extension in uppercase
+* `size`: The file size, in bytes
+* `formattedSize': The file size, formatted as an HTML snippet, with units of bytes, KB, MB, or GB.
+* `rawType`: The contents of the `Content-Type` header
+* `mimeType`: The MIME type, obtained from the `Content-Type` header

+An optional second callback will be invoked if the request fails.
+This could be used to add a style to a broken link.

 ```
 jQuery("a:pathStartsWith(/download/)")